jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

    Worksheet level passwords in Excel offer very weak protection.
 They do not encrypt your data and are very easy to deactivate.
-Full workbook encryption is not supported by ``XlsxWriter``.
+Full workbook encryption is not supported by XlsxWriter.
 However, it is possible to encrypt an XlsxWriter file using a third party open source tool called `msoffice-crypt
    <https://github.com/herumi/msoffice>`_.
 This works for macOS, Linux and
    Windows::